rafaelrmacedo/NLW-SpaceTime/README.md

 ### Generating GitHub Client ID and Secret using OAuth:
 1. Access your GitHub Profile.
 2. Go to Developer Settings.
-3. Click on "OAuth Apps," then "New OAuth App."
+3. Click on "OAuth Apps", then "New OAuth App."
 4. Set the Home Page URL as `http://localhost:3000`.
 5. Set the Authorization callback URL as `http://localhost:3000/api/auth/callback`.

 After completing these steps, the client ID and secret will appear for use in the `.env` files.

 #### Note:
-The Name and description just type anything you want.
+The Name and description fields just type anything you want.

 ## Project Dependencies
 #### Obs: Dev dependencies are installed using the flag -D before dependency.